gchure/phd/src/chapter_06/section_05_methods.md

 ### Flow cell

-&nbsp; &nbsp; &nbsp; &nbsp; All experiments were conducted in a home-made flow cell as is shown in [@Fig:flow_cell]A. This flow cell has two inlets which allow media of different osmolarity to be exchanged over the course of the experiment.
+All experiments were conducted in a home-made flow cell as is shown in Fig. @fig:flow_cell(A).
+This flow cell has two inlets which allow media of different osmolarity to be exchanged over the course of the experiment.
 The imaging region is approximately 10 mm wide and 100 $\mu$m in depth.
 All imaging took place within 1 – 2 cm of the outlet to avoid imaging